Chal Mera Putt 2: Production

-After the success of Chal Mera Putt, makers decided to make two sequels of the film.
+After the success of Chal Mera Putt, makers decided to make two sequels to the film.
 Iftikhar Thakur in an interview disclosed that Zafri Khan and Rubi Anam are also part of cast, and will play pivotal roles in the film.
 Garry Sandhu was confirmed as a lead actor alongside Amrinder Gill and Simi Chahal following the release of the title poster.
 Cast and crew of the prequel reprised their roles whereas Sandhu, Khan, Anam and Nirmal Rishi were added to the cast.
 Sandhu marks his comeback in Punjabi cinema after 6 years with his last film Romeo Ranjha (2014).

 Principal photography of the film began on 12 November 2019 in Birmingham and was wrapped on 22 December 2019.
 The film was shot in United Kingdom and India.
 First schedule of the filming was completed in London.
 United Kingdom schedule was wrapped on 27 December 2019.
 Additional filming took place in January 2020.
 The film's final dubbing took place in February 2020.
 The film was edited by Rohit Dhiman and its final cut ran for a total of 124 minutes and 47 seconds.
 The film is produced by Rhythm Boyz Entertainment in collaboration with Gillz Network, Omjee Star Studios, and Phantasy Films Ltd Productions.
 Distribution rights were acquired by Omjee Group in India while Rhythm Boyz itself in overseas.